achambok/alx-low_level_programming/GitHub/alx-low_level_programming/0x00-hello_world/README.md

 This project will teach you on:

-How to compile using gcc
+How to compile programs using gcc programming tools

 The below is the explanation in C programming language and how to check your code with betty-style